Inertial electrostatic confinement: 2000s

-Despite demonstration in 2000 of 7200 hours of operation without degradation at high input power as a sealed reaction chamber with automated control the FusionStar project was cancelled and the company NSD Ltd was founded.
+Despite demonstration in 2000 of 7200 hours of operation without degradation at high input power as a sealed reaction chamber with automated control the FusionStar project was canceled and the company NSD Ltd was founded.
 The spherical FusionStar technology was then further developed as a linear geometry system with improved efficiency and higher neutron output by NSD Ltd. which became NSD-Fusion GmbH in 2005.

 In early 2000, Alex Klein developed a cross between a polywell and ion beams.
 Using Gabor lensing, Dr. Klein attempted to focus plasma into non-neutral clouds for fusion.
 He founded FP generation, which in April 2009 raised $3 million in financing from two venture funds.
 The company developed the MIX and Marble machine, but ran into technical challenges and closed.

 In response to Riders' criticisms, researchers at LANL reasoned that a plasma oscillating could be at local thermodynamic equilibrium; this prompted the POPS and Penning trap machines.
 At this time, MIT researchers became interested in fusors for space propulsion and powering space vehicles.
 Specifically, researchers developed fusors with multiple inner cages.
 In 2005, Greg Piefer founded Phoenix Nuclear Labs to develop the fusor into a neutron source for the mass production of medical isotopes.